Working Papers

 Presented at EALE Conference 2024; XVI Labour Economics Meeting (UB); 3rd Junior Economist Meeting (UniMi); CESifo/ifo Junior Workshop on the Economics of Education 2024; 2023 annual meeting of the Society of Economics of the Household (SEHO); Third Catalan Economic Society Conference; 3rd Workshop on Economics and Sustainability (URV); 47th Simposio de la Asociación Española de Economía.

-Gender gaps in the valuation of working conditions
+Gender gaps in the valuation of working conditions [Working Paper] Revise and resubmit, Labour Economics (October 2025).

 with Lídia Farré, Libertad González, and Laia Maynou

 We conduct a survey experiment to examine gender differences in preferences for job attributes, including flexibility, commuting distance, and workplace climate.
-Both men and women are willing to trade 20–30% of their current wage to avoid inflexible jobs and long commutes.
+Both men and women are willing to trade 20–30% of their current wages to avoid inflexible jobs and long commutes.
 However, a notable gender difference emerges in the willingness-to-pay (WTP) to avoid sexual harassment.
 Women are willing to trade 50% of their wage for a secure workplace, 14 percentage points more than men.
 Among recent female victims, this aversion increases to 87%.
-These findings under-score the detrimental impact of sexual harassment on gender equality and talent allocation in the labor market.
+These findings underscore the detrimental impact of sexual harassment on gender equality and talent allocation in the labor market.

 Work in Progress